vaibhavthapli/MLops_practice_project/README.md

 15. use DVC(data version control) for track data like git (for big data)
 16. DVC Commands
 #### dvc init, dvc add artifacts/raw.csv,
-17. use jupyter for research for training
+17. use jupyter for research for training(USE EDA,)